awsdocs/amazon-sns-developer-guide/doc_source/sns-large-payload-raw-message-delivery.md

 1. On the navigation panel, choose **Topics**\.

-1. On the **Topics** page, choose a topic subscribed an Amazon SQS or HTTP/S endpoint\.
+1. On the **Topics** page, choose a topic subscribed to an Kinesis Data Firehose, Amazon SQS, or HTTP/S endpoint\.

 1. On the ***MyTopic*** page, in the **Subscription** section, choose a subscription and choose **Edit**\.